Trojan Records: Influence on skinheads

 Trojan skinheads, influenced by traditional 1960s skinhead culture, are named after Trojan Records, to stress the influence of black Jamaican music and the rude boy style to the skinhead subculture.
 This designation emphasizes differences from the punk rock-influenced Oi! skinheads of the 1980s.
 The logo of Skinheads Against Racial Prejudice (SHARP) is based on the Trojan Records logo, although the Corinthian helmet is reversed to face the opposite direction.
-It was designed by Roddy Moreno of Antifasist Oi! band The Oppressed.
+It was designed by Roddy Moreno of antifascist Oi! band The Oppressed.
 "I reversed the Trojan helmet because SHARP, in the plume, looked better that way."

 Collectable records

-Over the years; as demand for many rare records has increased, a number of Trojan releases have become collectors items.
+Over the years; as demand for many rare records has increased, a number of Trojan releases have become collector's items.
 For example, a 1969 single by The Slickers entitled "Run Fattie" sold for more than £300 in 2015.
 Other collectable records on Trojan that have sold for £200 or more include "Night Of Love" by Ansel Collins, "Wiggle Waggle" by The Wanderers, and "Hang 'Em High" by Richard Ace.